Washington seeks over $38 billion from opioid distributors

 The federal government says nearly a half-million Americans have died from opioid abuse since 2001.

-Other lawsuits have resulted in massive settlements or proposed settlements.
-The California case was the second to go to trial, after an Oklahoma judge ordered Johnson & Johnson to pay $465 million in 2019.
-Johnson & Johnson, which is appealing that decision, also faces a separate lawsuit from Washington state that is scheduled to go to trial next year.
+Other opioid trials rooted in public nuisance law are happening before juries in a federal court in Cleveland and a state court in New York.
+A ruling is expected soon in a trial before a judge in West Virginia.

-Another trial is underway in federal court in West Virginia, where local governments sued AmerisourceBergen Drug Co., Cardinal Health Inc. and McKesson Corp.
+Johnson & Johnson also faces a separate lawsuit from Washington state that is scheduled to go to trial next year.

-Johnson & Johnson and those three companies in July were in the final stages of negotiating a $26 billion settlement covering thousands of government lawsuits, though it could take months to get final approval.
+Johnson & Johnson and the three distribution companies have been in the final stages of negotiating a $26 billion in settlements covering thousands of government lawsuits, though it could take months to get final approval.